 - Gum tissue that is receding or pulled away from your teeth.

 - Recurring or chronic bad breath or bad taste.

-We need to prevent the fires and control the smoke…
+We need to prevent the fires and control of the smoke.

 Conditions Oral DNA Testing Can Look For

 Diabetes results when the body cannot produce insulin (type 1) or the body’s tissues become resistant to insulin (type 2).
 The inflammation of the beta cells within the pancreas, which produce insulin, are the basis for both types of diabetes.
 Recent studies have proven that elevated amounts of oral bacteria, usually also causing gum disease, can raise blood sugar and cause inflammation of the beta cells.
 [Kumar M, Mishra L, Mohanty R, Nayak R. “Diabetes and gum disease: the diabolic duo”.
 Diabetes Metab Syndr 2014;8:255-8]

 A heart attack is triggered by the blockage of one of the arteries that supply the heart muscle with oxygen-rich blood.
 Occlusion of the coronary arteries is now known to be caused not only by deposition of bad cholesterol, but by the migration and entrapment of oral bacteria, such as Porphyromonas gingivalis, or Pg.
 In a recent review article by Drs.
 Brad Bale and Amy Doneen, they describe how oral bacteria can no longer be viewed as associated with heart attacks, but as a cause.[Bale, BF, Doneen, A L, Vigerust, DJ.
 High-risk periodontal pathogens contribute to the pathogenesis of atherosclerosis Postgrad Med J. 2017 Apr;93(1098):215-220.]